mgavillo/mgavillo/README.md

 Hi !
-I'm @mgavillo from 42 school.
+I'm Marie from 42 school.

 I'm interested in a lot of stuff : crypto, web dev, design, electronics, AI and I try to fulfill all of these passions.
 I like making beautifull stuff, on the output part but also on the coding part.
 Evil's in the details, so do professionalism, is'nt it ?